 - Add diced jalapeno in place of green chiles for a spicy kick.

 - Make confetti cornbread with diced red onion, green and red bell pepper.

 What to serve with cornbread

 Subscribe to My Casual Pantry to get the latest recipes and ideas sent directly to your inbox.

 - 1 tablespoon baking powder

-- In a large mixing bowl, combine flour, cornmeal, sugar, baking powder, and salt.
+- In a large mixing bowl, whisk together the flour, cornmeal, sugar, baking powder, and salt.

-- Add in green chiles and cheddar cheese.
-Stir to combine.
+- Fold in the green chiles and cheddar cheese.

-- Pour cornbread batter into preheated skillet.
-Bake for 20-25 minutes until cake tester or toothpick inserted in the middle comes out clean.
+- Remove the preheated skillet from the oven.
+Coat the pan with enough oil to cover the bottom of the pan, approx. 2 tablespoons.
+Pour the cornbread batter into the skillet.
+Bake for 20-25 minutes until a cake tester or toothpick inserted in the middle comes out clean.

 - Allow the cornbread to cool for 15 minutes before slicing.
 Store leftovers in an airtight container at room temperature for up to two days.

 Nutritional information is an estimate and will vary depending upon the exact amounts and specific ingredients used.